DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 Resource requests are typically binding.
 If you exceed them, your job will be killed.
 Let's use walltime as an example.
-We will request 1 minute of wall time, and attempt to run a job for two minutes.
+We will request 1 minute of walltime, and attempt to run a job for two minutes.

 ```
 [yourUsername@login7a [cosma7] ~]$ cat example-job.sh